 520 1st Ave N, Fargo, ND

-I appreciate the little details and the menu at Vinyl Taco, presented on vinyl, was such a fun first impression.
-All of the music played in the restaurant is on vinyl, played on turntables behind the bar.
+I appreciate the little details, and the menu at Vinyl Taco, presented on vinyl, was such a fun first impression.

-The bison displayed above the bar was a creative tv holder.
+The bison displayed above the bar was a creative TV holder.

 The large murals and vintage and neon signs were also a fun touch.